-Our audit was performed in accordance with the legal requirements and Austrian Standards on Auditing.
-These standards require that we comply with International Standards on Auditing - (ISAs).
-We would like to emphasize that the goal of the audit is to obtain reasonable assurance about whether the financial statements as a whole are free from material misstatement.
-Absolute assurance is not attainable due to the test nature and other inherent limitations of an audit, together with the inherent limitations of any accounting and internal control system.
-There is an unavoidable risk that even material misstatements may remain undetected.
+We conducted our audit in accordance with the legal requirements and generally accepted standards on auditing as applied in Austria.
+These standards require that we comply with International Standards on Auditing.
+An auditor conducting an audit obtains reasonable assurance about whether the financial statements are free from material misstatement.
+Absolute assurance is not attainable due to the inherent limitations of any accounting and internal control system and due to the sample-based test nature of an audit, there is an unavoidable risk that material misstatements in the financial statements remain undetected.
 Areas which are generally covered in special engagements were not included in our scope of work.

-We performed the audit from March to May 2020.
+We performed the audit, with interruptions, on November 28th, 2020 (interim audit) as well as from February 22nd, 2021 to April 7th, 2021 (final audit) in our office.
 The audit was substantially completed at the date of this report.